 Here’s the 3-step process (it’s not that simple of course, but it is only 3 steps;))

 Let’s say I’m a roofer.
 The money I make in my trade covers the expenses of my lifestyle; mortgage, utility bills, entertainment, etc., and my paycheck only barely stretches to make ends meet.
+But if I want to buy a new TV, a new couch, a new Xbox or anything above the basics – I have to find something like Investors Choice Lending in Seattle to accomodate me.

 This is how most people live.